Last updated Nov. 30, 2018.

 In the U.S., motorcycle helmet use went up from 60% in 2014 to 64% in 2015, according to the NHTSA.
 Unfortunately, as the Ohio State Highway Patrol’s records demonstrate, only about 40% of riders in motorcycle crashes in Ohio last year were wearing helmets—and this despite the fact that those helmets save lives: Among motorcyclists involved in accidents during 2017, only 2.5% of those wearing helmets were killed, compared with almost 5% of those not wearing helmets.

 Still undecided about wearing a helmet?
 The NHTSA provides this estimate on their effectiveness:

 Helmets are estimated to be 37% effective in preventing fatal injuries to motorcycle riders and 41% for motorcycle passengers.
 In other words, for every 100 motorcycle riders killed in crashes while not wearing helmets, 37 of them could have been saved had all 100 worn helmets.

 More information about motorcycle safety, including training sites and rider courses, can be found at the Ohio Department of Public Safety’s Motorcycle Ohio website.
 More on Ohio motorcycle laws and rules can be found here.

-Motorcycle accidents can lead to serious injuries, from broken bones and muscle damage to traumatic brain injuries and amputations, or death.
+Ohio motorcycle accidents can lead to serious injuries, from broken bones and muscle damage to traumatic brain injuries and amputations or death.
 If you or a loved one has been in a motorcycle accident, the experienced personal injury attorneys of Plevin & Gallucci are here to help.

-For more frequently asked questions about motorcycle accidents in Ohio, including the process for getting compensation, whether it matters if you were the operator or a passenger, and what to do if you weren’t wearing a helmet, check out our Ohio Motorcycle Accident Attorneys page.
+For more frequently asked questions about Ohio motorcycle accidents, including the process for getting compensation, whether it matters if you were the operator or a passenger, and what to do if you weren’t wearing a helmet, check out our Ohio Motorcycle Accident Attorneys page.
 Contact us today for a free, no-obligation case review.